 The monthly payment for the first full year of operations (calendar year 2009) was based upon estimated costs of operations provided by an experienced continuing care operator.
 Thereafter, the monthly payment has been, and will continue to be, determined after each full year of operations based on the actual cost of operations and the cost of providing the services described herein.
-After the second full year of operations (calendar year 2010), with respect to services provided by The Club, the formula for determining the maximum increase permitted for that portion of the monthly payment has been, and will continue to be, based on the higher of: (a) the annual percentage increase of the Consumer Price Index, U.S. City Average, All Items (1967 - 100) (hereinafter "C.P.I.") issued by the U.S. City Average, Labor Statistics in its monthly report entitled "The Consumer Price Index, U.S. City Average" and its monthly report entitled "The Consumer Price Index, U.S. City Average and Selected Areas," or (b) the annual percentage increase of the Medical Care Component of the C.P.I.
+After the second full year of operations (calendar year 2010), with respect to services provided by The Club, the formula for determining the maximum increase permitted for that portion of the monthly payment has been, and will continue to be, based on the higher of: (a) the annual percentage increase of the Consumer Price Index, U.S. City Average, Labor Statistics in its monthly report entitled "The Consumer Price Index, U.S. City Average" and its monthly report entitled "The Consumer Price Index, U.S. City Average and Selected Areas," or (b) the annual percentage increase of the Medical Care Component of the C.P.I.
 An additional three (3%) percent may be added to the higher of the annual percentages.
 This formula went into effect after the second full year of operations (calendar year 2010).
 The Members shall receive sixty (60) days advance notice of any monthly payment adjustment.